pjl4/moviesBackend/README.md

 ## Technologies Used:

-The technologies used for cinopsis is React Javascript.
 The dependencies installed in this app are: Chai, Mocha, Bcryptjs, Cors, Express, Mongoose, Nodemon and Supertest.
 Bcryptjs is used for login password authentication.

 ## Getting Started/Installation: